mihailo-maksa/rwa-token-bridge/README.md

 ## Nice to Have

 X - Use all 3 message passing protocols.
-LATER - Implement bucket level rate limiting based on source<>destination chain.
+NO - Implement bucket level rate limiting based on source<>destination chain.
 LATER - Implement upgradability.
 LATER - Make all contracts have the same addresses on all EVM compatible chains.
 NO - Require manual approver for certain thresholds (where a multisig of the issuer approves each transaction in that threshold).